Rain World: Design

+Downpour

 Downpour was well received by Rock, Paper, Shotgun and PC Gamer.
-PC Gamer explained how the DLC's easier accessibility made the game "finally click".
-Its new content was a "monstrously huge package" and a "new beginning" for Rain World in prediction of future community mods.
+PC Gamer explained how the DLC's accessibility made the game "finally click".
+Its content was a "monstrously huge package" and a "new beginning" for Rain World in prediction of future community mods.
 Rock, Paper, Shotgun said the gameplay experience was less confusing than the original game due to the build-up of guides, as well as enjoying the new game modes, which allowed new ways of approaching the game.
 Comparing the expansion to Stray (2022), they enjoyed the immersion of the new slugcats and their struggles to survive but still considered its difficulty unfair.
-The reviewer recognized that the unexplained gameplay was one of Rain Worlds core elements and concluded that Downpour reintroduced Rain World as "one of gaming’s most fearsome and unpredictable beasts".
+The reviewer recognized that the unexplained gameplay was one of Rain Worlds core elements and concluded that Downpour reintroduced Rain World as "one of gaming's most fearsome and unpredictable beasts".

 Accolades

-Rain World was nominated for "Best Platformer" in PC Gamers 2017 Game of the Year Awards and "Best Platformer", "Best Art Direction", and "Most Innovative" in IGN's Best of 2017 Awards.
-It was also nominated for the Statue of Liberty Award for Best World at the New York Game Awards 2018 and for "Excellence in Audio" at the Independent Games Festival Competition Awards.
+Rain World was nominated for "Best Platformer" in PC Gamers 2017 Game of the Year Awards and "Best Platformer", "Best Art Direction", and "Most Innovative" in IGNs Best of 2017 Awards.
+It was also nominated for the Statue of Liberty Award for Best World at the 2018 New York Game Awards and for "Excellence in Audio" at the Independent Games Festival Competition Awards with an honorable mention for the Seumas McNally Grand Prize.